 7 Chief of District Attorneys, Dismissed.
 The dismissal by the Indonesian General Attorneys' order was based on the community reports for their misbehave, unprofessional conduct and breaching the law 30/1980 of Government Officer Conducts.
 The 7 persons will then face the Public Attorneys Commission for further indiciplinary sanctions.

-Indonesian New Foreign Investment Law 25/2007 under challenge for
+Foreign Investment Law 25/2007 under challenge for Annulment.

 The Indonesian Constitution Court received an application to annul the

 law on the ground that the articles are in contrary to the article 33 of

 the Indonesian Constitution.
 The particular articles are article 4